hallpaz/3dsystems20/docs/project.md.md

 ### Motivation

 As a personal goal, after some experience with traditional computer graphics and deep learning for computer vision using still images, I'm interested in understanding how to work with 3D data and artificial neural networks.
-I also have some experience working with panoramic images and studying how we could use such images for experiences in augmented or virtual reality.
+On the I also have some experience working with panoramic images and studying how we could use such images for experiences in augmented or virtual reality.
 Rendering, or more specifically differentiable rendering, looks like a good topic to relate these areas, as we will see.